Labyrinthitis is inflammation of the membranous labyrinth.

 Labyrinthitis can be divided according to etiology.

-Labyrinthitis is a potential complication of acute otomastoiditis with spread of infection or of toxins from the middle ear to the inner ear via either the round window or oval window.
+Labyrinthitis is a potential complication of acute otomastoiditis with the spread of infection or of toxins from the middle ear to the inner ear via either the round window or oval window.
 It is therefore typically unilateral.
 Typically patients will have sensory neural hearing loss (SNHL) and vertigo.
-When SNHL is fluctuating, a perilymphatic fistula should be suspected - typically seen in the setting of coexistant cholesteatoma or previous ossicular surgery (e.g. prosthetic stapedectomy)
+When SNHL is fluctuating, a perilymphatic fistula should be suspected - typically seen in the setting of coexistent cholesteatoma or previous ossicular surgery (e.g. prosthetic stapedectomy)

-When toxins only, then the term "acute toxic labyrinthitis" or ""acute serous labyrinthitis" is used.
+When toxins only, then the term "acute toxic labyrinthitis" or " acute serous labyrinthitis" is used.
 MRI may be negative.

 When bacteria actually enter the labyrinth, then "acute suppurative labyrinthitis" applies, and MRI is positive.